Maroon 5: 2013–2016: V, return of Carmichael and lineup changes

 "Sugar" was released as the third single from the album on January 13, 2015.
 A music video was released on January 14, 2015, where the band traveling around Los Angeles and performing at random weddings.
 The single reached at number 2 on the Billboard Hot 100.
 Like "Animals", the single was featured on commercials with two 2015 vehicles namely, the Nissan GT-R and the Toyota Corolla Altis.
 On February 22, 2015, Maroon 5 performed "Lost Stars" at the 87th Academy Awards.
 The song appeared on the soundtrack of the 2013 film Begin Again (which also stars Levine) and the deluxe edition of the band's album V.

-During the time, Maroon 5 headlined a worldwide tour entitled Maroon V Tour, in support of the album.
+Maroon 5 headlined a worldwide tour titled Maroon V Tour, in support of the album.
 Throughout the tour, artists Magic!, Rozzi Crane, Matt McAndrew, Tove Lo, R. City and Phases served as the tour's opening acts.
 On May 11, 2015, the band announced that they were to release their single "This Summer", on May 15, and also appeared on the re-released deluxe edition of the fifth album.
 Four days later, Maroon 5 performed the song on the eighth season finale of The Voice.
 The band released their first greatest hits album Singles, on September 25, 2015, through 222 and Interscope.
 It contains 12 singles taken from the first five albums.
 In 2016, the band also released The Studio Albums, an album collection box set featuring all five albums was available on September 30, 2016.
 The same year, Sam Farrar who had been touring and collaborated with Maroon 5, appears in the band's promotional photo, where he became a new official member.